M162 M162 (Didanosine delayed release 400 mg)

 Pill imprint M162 M162 has been identified as Didanosine delayed release 400 mg.

 Didanosine is used in the treatment of hiv infection; nonoccupational exposure and belongs to the drug class nucleoside reverse transcriptase inhibitors (NRTIs).
 There is no proven risk in humans during pregnancy.
-Didanosine 400 mg is not subject to the Controlled Substances Act.
+Didanosine 400 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 400 mg